MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 ### Auto Setup of Always-on VPN

 Defender for Endpoint supports Device configuration policies for managed devices via Microsoft Intune.
-This capability can be leveraged to **Auto setup of Always-on VPN** on Android Enterprise enrolled devices, so the end user does not need to set up VPN service while onboarding.
+This capability can be used to **Auto setup of Always-on VPN** on Android Enterprise enrolled devices, so the end user doesn't need to set up VPN service while onboarding.

 1. On **Devices**, select **Configuration Profiles** \> **Create Profile** \> **Platform** \> **Android Enterprise**.
 Select **Device restrictions** under one of the following, based on your device enrollment type: